-- b.
-The provisions impose disproportionately harsh sanctions by applying criminal sanctions when civil remedies are sufficient: Section 326 and 328 allow for punishment by way of imprisonment, as well as a fine.
-This threat of incarceration has a far greater chilling effect on freedom of expression than monetary damages;25 - c.
-The provisions inappropriately repress and criminalize the legitimate work of journalists and human rights defenders in informing the public and advocating for protection of human rights.
+by way of imprisonment, as well as a fine.
+This threat of incarceration has a far greater chilling effect on freedom of expression than monetary damages;24

+- c.
+The provisions inappropriately repress and criminalize the legitimate work of journalists and human rights defenders in informing the public and advocating for the protection of human rights.
 The broad drafting of Section 326 allows for the unfettered targeting of individuals or organizations working under a genuine mandate to raise awareness of public interest issues.
-In this connection it should be noted that the Special Rapporteur on Freedom of Opinion and Expression has previously stated that "it is critical to raise the public conscience to ensure that criminal laws are not used (or abused) to stifle public awareness and suppress discussion of matters of general or specific interest;"26 - d.
-The provisions risk violating the presumption of innocence (protected under article 14(2) of the ICCPR),27 if the prosecution is not required to prove all elements of the offence, forcing the defendant to prove innocence.
-The Special Rapporteur on Freedom of Opinion and Expression stated that "the onus of proof of all elements [of criminal defamation] should be on those claiming to have been defamed rather than on the defendant; where truth is an issue, the burden of proof should lie with the plaintiff"28 (emphasis added).
-Section 330 should not be interpreted in a manner which places the burden on the defendant to prove the truthfulness of allegedly defamatory statements; - e.
-The provisions fail to establish truth as a defence in accordance with international standards.
-Under the Penal Code, a defendant cannot successfully raise the defense of truth if the statement concerns personal matters unless the statement is of benefit to the broader public.29 The UN Special Rapporteur on Freedom of Opinion and Expression has also stated that: "To require truth in the context of publications relating to matters of public interest is excessive; it should be sufficient if reasonable efforts have been made to ascertain the truth".30
+In addition, such prosecutions are likely to cause serious physical, psychological, emotional, financial, and/or reputational harm to those who share information about matters of public interest.
+They also impose legal proceedings that are long, complex and expensive, amounting to legal harassment, and in effect imposing a chilling effect on the exercise of free expression.
+In this connection it should be noted that the Special Rapporteur on Freedom of Opinion and Expression has previously stated that "it is critical to raise the public conscience to ensure that criminal laws are not used (or abused) to stifle public awareness and suppress discussion of matters of general or specific interest;"25 - d.
+The provisions risk violating the presumption of innocence (protected under article 14(2) of the ICCPR),26 if the prosecution is not required to prove all elements of the offence, forcing the defendant to prove innocence.
+The Special Rapporteur on Freedom of Opinion and Expression stated that "the onus of proof of all elements [of criminal defamation] should be on those claiming to have been defamed rather than on the defendant; where truth is an issue, the burden of proof should lie with the plaintiff"27 (emphasis added).
+Section 330 should not be interpreted in a manner that places the burden on the defendant to prove the truthfulness of allegedly defamatory statements; - e.
+Section 330 also fails to establish truth as a defence in accordance with international standards.28 The UN Special Rapporteur on Freedom of Opinion and Expression has also stated that: "To require truth in the context of publications relating to matters of public interest is excessive; it should be sufficient if reasonable efforts have been made to ascertain the truth" (emphasis added).29